Safeway (UK): Acquisition by Argyll Foods

 In 1987, Safeway Inc. put Safeway Food Stores up for sale.
-Argyll Foods eventually secured it for the sum of £681m, with £600m raised through a rights issue that was three times oversubscribed.
-The merger of Argyll and Safeway was hailed by commentators as one of the most successfully integrated retail combinations in the United Kingdom, bringing together Argyll's experienced management team, with a strong but somewhat underdeveloped retail brand.
+Argyll Foods eventually secured it for the sum of £681 million, with £600 million raised through a rights issue that was three times oversubscribed.

 Argyll then began converting the larger Presto supermarkets to the Safeway brand.
 The Presto name continued on smaller supermarkets in North East England and Scotland for several years and even enjoyed a brief revival in the early 1990s, when several new Presto shops began to open and a range of Presto own label products was introduced.
 The last new Presto shops opened in 1995.
 The revival was short lived, as in 1995, many smaller Presto shops were sold to a consortium of SPAR retailers.

 Over the next few years, competitive pressures intensified.
 Pre tax profits fell by 13% during the year ended 30 April 1994, prompting a wide-ranging strategic review known as "Safeway 2000", led by the then chief executive, Colin Smith, with assistance from McKinsey Consulting.
-This involved the sale of the Lo-Cost discount operation and the redesign of Safeway shops to appeal to the family shopper.
+This involved the sale of the Lo-Cost chain to Co-operative Retail Services and the redesign of Safeway shops to appeal to the family shopper.

 In July 1996, Argyll conducted a share buyback and renamed itself Safeway plc.
 During 1997, several Presto stores were converted to Safeways, and by the beginning of 1998, the final Presto shops were either converted or closed down.
-All shops traded simply as Safeway, regardless of size.

 David Webster, who had taken over as chairman in 1997, after the retirement of Alistair Grant, decided to open merger talks with Asda.
 These talks were called off after a few weeks following a leak to a Sunday newspaper, and then briefly revived in the early months of 1998, before breaking down again.

-The outcome, if the negotiations had been successful, would probably have been the disappearance of the Safeway name and the emergence of a stronger Asda, still focussing on discount prices, but with a bigger volume to support it.
+The outcome, if the negotiations had been successful, would probably have been the disappearance of the Safeway name and the emergence of a stronger Asda, still focusing on discount prices, but with a bigger volume to support it.
 This might have achieved a more secure future for Safeway, than continuing the struggle to keep up with Tesco and Sainsbury's.

-Safeway was the first of the large supermarket groups to introduce a loyalty card, which it launched in 1995 and called ABC (Added Bonus Card).
-As this was initially only introduced into selected shops on a trial basis, however, Tesco is able to claim the title for the first nationwide introduction of a loyalty card, with Clubcard.
+Safeway was the first of the large supermarket groups to introduce a loyalty card, Added Bonus Card (ABC), which launched in 1995.

+Safeway was also the first UK supermarket to introduce customer self-scan in 1995.
+The technology was developed by Symbol Technologies and previous trials had taken place by Albert Heijn in the Netherlands.
+By 1998 the system was available in 150 stores.

 Safeway, in 1999, started a rail container flow carrying goods to its far north shops, some as far as Inverness, Nairn, Elgin and Buckie.
 The train consisted of van wagons and containers.
 The train was operated by EWS.